krazydanny/laravel-repository/README.md

 Bibliography
 ------------

-Here are some articles which talk in depth about caching strategies :)
+Here are some articles which talk in depth about caching strategies:

 - https://bluzelle.com/blog/things-you-should-know-about-database-caching
 - https://zubialevich.blogspot.com/2018/08/caching-strategies.html